informalsystems/vdd/fastsync/fastsync.md

 - *end >= begin + 2 Delta (fmax + 3)*
 - no faulty peer is added before time *end*

+> In the analysis below we assume that the termination condition of
+> *Fastsync* V2 [FS-V2-TIMEOUT] (that is, termination when the height is not incremented for
+> some time), is replaced by the termination condition
+> *height = TargetHeight* in the postcondition of
+> `Execute`.
+Therefore, [NewFS-A-STATUS-INTERVAL] does not interfere
+> with in analysis.
+If a correct peer reports a new height "shortly
+> before termination" this leads to an additional round trip to
+> request and add the new block.
+Then [NewFS-A-DELTA] ensures that
+> *Fastsync* catches up.

 Arguments: